SalesforceLabs/LightningWebChartJS/index.md

 TODO explanation

 - namespace svg not editable
-- Custom Event to propagate information
+- Custom Event to propagate information from children to parent when the api attributs are changed
 - Reactivity
 - Performance